DejanTech/configure-ad/README.md

 <img src="https://i.imgur.com/QMvpkON.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-1. Login to DC-1 and install Active Directory Domain Services: Click start >Server Manager >Add Roles and Features (to install AD) >Next >Next >check Acitive Domain Services Features box >Next >Next >Install >Close.
+1. Login to DC-1 and install Active Directory Domain Services: Click Start >Server Manager >Add Roles and Features (to install AD) >Next >Next >check Acitive
+   Domain Services Features box >Next >Next >Install >Close.

-2. Promote as a DC; Setup a new forest as dejab.com: click the hazard symbol Ppromote this server to a domain controller  >check Add a new forest (dejab.com) >Next >Create password >Next >Next >Install
+2. Promote as a DC; Setup a new forest as dejab.com: click the hazard symbol Ppromote this server to a domain controller  >check Add a new forest "dejab.com" >Next >Create password >Next >Next >Install

-THIS IS HOW WE FINISH INSTALLING ACTIVE DIRECTORY AND TURN THE SERVER INTO A DOMAIN CONTROLLER.
+   *  THIS IS HOW WE FINISH INSTALLING ACTIVE DIRECTORY AND TURN THE SERVER INTO A DOMAIN CONTROLLER.

-Restart and then log back into DC-1 as user: dejab.com\labuser (FQDN (Fully Qualified Domain Name))
+3. Restart and then log back into DC-1 as user: dejab.com\labuser (FQDN (Fully Qualified Domain Name))

+<h2>Step 4: Create an Admin and Normal User Account in AD</h2>
 </p>
 <br />
+Create an Organizational Unit called “_ADMINS”:

+- Right click dejab.com >New >Organizational Unit >type "_ADMINS" >Ok